PatonaIM/teamified-accounts/replit.md

 ### Security Architecture

 Security measures include **Argon2** for password hashing, multi-tier **NestJS Throttler** for rate limiting, environment-aware **CORS configuration**, and **Redis-backed session storage** for refresh token management.
 Client scoping is implemented by embedding `clientId` in JWTs to enable efficient data filtering.

+#### Session Management & Inactivity Timeout

+The platform implements robust session management with the following features:

+-   **48-Hour Inactivity Timeout**: Sessions automatically expire after 48 hours of inactivity to protect against unauthorized access
+-   **Activity Tracking**: `last_activity_at` timestamp is updated on every token refresh, tracking user activity across all connected SSO applications
+-   **Cross-App Activity**: Activity in any connected application (Candidate Portal, ATS Portal, HRIS Portal, etc.) resets the inactivity timer for the entire session
+-   **Automatic Logout**: Users receive "Session expired due to inactivity" message and must log in again after 48 hours of no activity
+-   **30-Day Absolute Expiry**: Sessions have a maximum lifetime of 30 days regardless of activity, after which re-authentication is required

 #### API Key Management